7 Best Over the Range Microwaves with Exhaust Fans & Lights 2025

 How to Choose the Right Over-the-Range Microwave with Exhaust Fan and Lights

 Choosing the right over-the-range (OTR) microwave can significantly improve your kitchen’s functionality and aesthetic.
-These appliances combine the convenience of a microwave with the necessity of a range hood, saving space and streamlining cooking.
-Here’s a breakdown of key features to consider when making your decision.
+Beyond simply reheating leftovers, these appliances offer ventilation, lighting, and convenient cooking features.
+Here’s a breakdown of key factors to consider:

 Ventilation Power (CFM)